YogeshPednekar50/vrealize-developer-tools/README.md

 2. Reload VS Code by executing the `Reload Window` command (<kbd>Cmd+Shift+P</kbd>)
 3. Install the latest version of vRealize Developer Tools.

+For verions later 2.0.0, do the following to upgrade.

+1. Open vRealize Developer Tools from the VS Code Extensions panel (<kbd>Cmd+Shift+X</kbd>)
+2. Click on Down arrow symbol next to  `Uninstall` button and select `Install Another Version`
+3. Select the version you wish to install
+4. Click on `Reload Required` button or Reload VS Code by executing the `Reload Window` command (<kbd>Cmd+Shift+P</kbd>)

 ## Contributing

 If you're interested in contributing, see our [contributing guide](./.github/CONTRIBUTING.md).